RyanCharlesNeu/LiveLine/README.md

 ### Current & Temperature

-The current sensor was verified functional, confirmed accurate within a 10% margin in testing against a hot plate load monitored on a watt meter.
+The current sensor was verified functional, confirmed accurate within a 10% margin in testing against a hot pot load monitored on a watt meter.
 The temperature sensor was validated in the same test, showing a measurable rise in line temperature that tracked with the increase in current draw.

 <img src="Screenshot 2026-08-06 211847.png" width="100%" />

-*Current sensor test setup: hot plate plugged into a watt meter for a known reference reading, compared against the sensor's live output.
+*Current sensor test setup: hot pot plugged into a watt meter for a known reference reading, compared against the sensor's live output.
 Line temperature rose in step with current draw, validating the temperature sensor alongside it.*

 <br>